Friday, October 31, 2025

 Trunk or Treat will be Sunday, October 26 (3:00 - 5:00 PM).

-CHURCH COUNCIL HIGHLIGHTS (September)
+CHURCH COUNCIL HIGHLIGHTS (October)

 > Our projector has not been consistent in projecting.
 Since it is better than ten years old, we are considering a replacement.
 We are looking into getting a smart TV with interactive capabilities which allows HDMI input as well as ability to draw with a special, electronic pen.

-> We plan on added to our Servant Keeper office management system to allow for texting to large groups, similar to the email blasts, but with texting.
+> We plan on adding to our Servant Keeper office management system to allow for texting to large groups, similar to the email blasts, but with texting.
 When it is ready to go, we will do a test run after church some Sunday.

-> We are hiring a professional janitorial service soon.
+We have hired a professional janitorial service.

 GOOD SHEPHERD ON YOUTUBE

 Services are uploaded to YouTube each week.
 Feel free to share the videos.
-Here is the Divine Service from September 28, 2025.
-Good Shepherd Novi, Divine Service, September 28, 2025
+Here is the Divine Service from October 19, 2025.
+Good Shepherd Novi, Divine Service, October 19, 2025

 REGULAR OFFICE HOURS